aws/aws-encryption-sdk-cli/README.rst

 .. note::

-   If you have not already installed `cryptography`_, you might need to install additional prerequisites as detailed in the `cryptography installation guide`_ for your operating system.
+   If you have not already installed `cryptography`_, you might need to install additional prerequisites.
+For details, see  the `cryptography installation guide`_ for your operating system.

    .. code::